Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

-\begin{lemma} Suppose that the pursuer is in lower (or upper) chute position.
-Using monotone rook strategy, $\cP$ can either capture $\cE$, or she can update her checkpoint to the right. \end{lemma}
+\begin{lemma} Suppose that the pursuer is in chute position.
+Using Monotone Rook's Strategy, $\cP$ can either capture $\cE$, or she can update her checkpoint to the right. \end{lemma}

-\begin{proof} Suppose that $\cP$ is in lower chute position (an upper chute is analogous).
-If the evader never makes an escape move, then the pursuer will establish a lower pocket position.
-The pursuer advances the rook frontier, so its right endpoint must eventually transition to the lower chain.
-In this case, the pursuer catches the evader by Lemma \ref{lemma:endgame}.
+\begin{proof} Suppose that $\cP$ is in upper chute position (a lower chute is analogous).
+If the evader never makes an escape move, we claim that the pursuer will establish an upper pocket position.
+Observe that $y(\cP_t) > y(\cP_{t-1})$ whenever $\cE$ does not move completely horizontally, or when $\cE$ switches his horizontal direction.
+Each time that $y(\cP_t) > y(\cP_{t-1})$, the pursuer increases the height the rook frontier.
+If $\cE$ never makes an escape move, then right endpoint of the rook frontier must eventually transition from the lower chain to the upper chain.
+We are now in upper pocket position, so the pursuer catches the evader by Lemma \ref{lemma:endgame}.

 Suppose that $\cE$ makes an escape move.
-That is, $\cE$ makes a rightward move below an upper feature that obstructs the pursuer's rook response, see Figure \ref{fig:blocked} (a).
-Let $Z \in \Pi_L$ be the point that obstructs the pursuer's desired movement.
-In response, $\cP$ re-enters search mode.
+That is, $\cE$ makes a rightward move above a lower feature that obstructs the pursuer's rook response, see Figure \ref{fig:blocked} (a).
+Let $Z \in \Pi_U$ be the point that obstructs the pursuer's desired movement.
+In response, $\cP$ re-enters Search Mode.
 Her new search path, which is constructed via Algorithm \ref{alg:monotone-path}, starts from her current location, and then continues rightward, as shown in Figure \ref{fig:blocked} (b).
 After her first move, she encounters the blocking feature, so her checkpoint $c$ updates to the blocking point $Z$, or some point on the blocking feature even further to the right.
 In other words, the entire rook frontier is now guarded.
-This updates the checkpoint compared to the last time that $\cP$ was in search mode. \end{proof}
+This updates the checkpoint compared to the last time that $\cP$ was in Search Mode. \end{proof}